★ Where do we fly into and how long is the drive to PPR from the Airport?

 ★ Where is the half bath in the main house?
 It is off to the side of the Great Room in a hallway leading to the main house garage.

 ★ Is there a public bathroom at the swimming pool?
 No, you would need to use a bath in one of the houses.

 ★ Are the bedrooms numbered on the door so that those who go early would know which bedroom they are in?
 Our On-site estate manager will show people to rooms.
-Each room has a key and a bedroom number.
+Each room has a key but no number.

 ★ Are there fresh towels supplied during our stay or do we wash our own?
 We do not have maid service but we do offer a laundry room in the Guest House which you are welcome to use.
 You may also contract with our cleaning people for daily maid service if desired.

 ★ Are there blinds on all the windows?
 Yes

 ★ Is there an on-site manager that lives on the estate?

 Our Estate Manager lives on the property but in a separate building away from the Main Complex.

 ★ Where are RV sites?